jeffreysorgen/golf-club-sensors/docs/Appendix.md

 The Nano33BLESense has now been programmed to communicate with a Client (central), so it's time to develop an Android application that it can control, basically with an on/off signal sent through Bluetooth Low Energy. _Can't do this myself.
 Building an app will require a large investment. ($$)_

-x **Enabling BLE communication with a smartphone will instead be shifted out to a step after Data Collection.** (Which means it's after physical stage one of development.) x _Rather than focusing immediately on the smartphone application, we should collect data on the device which can then be sent via BLE.
-(Meaning, after stage one development.)_

 **Two Important Points:**